minerva-ds/diabetes-risk-identification-and-prediction/README.md

 <img src="images/feature_correlations_with_target.png" alt="Feature Correlations with Target">

 ### Threshold Tuning
-The threshold was adjusted to maximize recall while still giving a good overall model accuracy.
+The threshold was adjusted to maximize finding those at risk while still giving a good overall model accuracy.
 This lets it catch 81% of people at risk for diabetes while still being 70% accurate overall.
 <img src="images/theshold_final_model.png" alt="Threshold Final Model">

 ### Improvement Over Baseline
 Compared to the first Logistic Regression model the Finetuned CatBoost model improved its ROC AUC score from .812 to .826.
 However, before extensive cleaning, data preparation and feature engineering initial models got below .8 ROC AUC.
-This shows just how important these steps are in making models perform better.
+This shows just how important these steps are in creating a better performing model.

-## Conclusion
-D.R.I.P. predicts 81% of at-risk diabetes cases.
-It is accessible via a web application that runs on device, ensuring user privacy by not storing or sending any data.

-It meets the goal of helping healthcare providers pre-screen for diabetes risk and helping individuals know their personal diabetes risk and be educated on relevant risk factors.

 ## Main Project Files
 [**Web Application**](https://minerva-ds.github.io/diabetes-risk-identification-and-prediction/deployment/)